DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 ## Overview

-Slicer automated dental tools is an extension that allows users to perform automatic **segmentation** and **landmark identification** on CBCT scans and Intra Oral Scan (IOS) using machine learning tools where the learning mdoels are continously updated.
+Slicer automated dental tools is an extension that allows users to perform automatic **segmentation**, **landmark identification** and **Automatic Orientation** on CBCT scans and Intra Oral Scan (IOS) using machine learning tools where the learning mdoels are continously updated.

 <p align="center">